PedroPauloMorenoCamargo/Compilador/README.md

-# Compilador — A Tiny C‑like Language Compiler/Interpreter in Python
+# Compilador — A C‑like Language Compiler/Interpreter in Python

-> **Status:** educational · proof‑of‑concept
 > **Implementation language:** Python 3 (standard library only)

 ---